 What recent news would you like to highlight to investors attending?

 To meet investors who are active in the battery technology metals and battery electric vehicle markets.
 We are looking for market support and we have significant operational developments over the next few months.

 What are your key goals for the next 3, 6 and 12 months?

-Key risks are macro economics and global geopolitical uncertainties.
-Giyani is trying to mitigate these risks by focusing on high growth potential markets and choosing to operate in a stable mining jurisdictions
+Key risks are macro economic conditions and global geopolitical uncertainties.
+Giyani is trying to mitigate these risks by focusing on high growth potential markets and choosing to operate in a stable mining jurisdictions.

 What do you think makes your company such a compelling investment?

 Very good PEA numbers.
 After tax NPV of C$379M with C$144M pre-production capital.
 IRR of 90.6% with a payback period of 1.5 years.